ArturoAceves1999/Trampa-de-Moscas-INAOE-LVC/README.md

 	sudo nano /etc/gdm3/custom.conf

-here, you would need to uncomment the line “WaylandEnable=false”.
+here, you would need to uncomment the line:

+	WaylandEnable=false

 To save the changes just use Ctrl + o, then enter and then Ctrl + z

 5.Run the RealVNC Server application and check that it opens correctly.